cybersecurity-sushilshakya/Wazuh-FIM-Windows-Endpoint/README.md

 This project demonstrates the implementation of File Integrity Monitoring (FIM) on a Windows 10 endpoint using Wazuh SIEM.
 The objective is to detect unauthorized file creation, modification, and deletion in a simulated banking SOC environment.

-File Integrity Monitoring is a critical security control used by banks to identify insider threats, malware activity, and unauthorized system changes.
+FIM is a critical security control used by banks to identify insider threats, malware activity, and unauthorized system changes.

 ---